 Try to eliminate/exclude the first of the problems above following your TM Racing user manual or from advice on the User Advice section on this website, alternatively have the machined checked by your TM Racing dealer immediately

-As a general rule the forks have the compression adjuster, which adjust the ‘stiffness’ or rate at which the fork compresses, at the top of the fork leg and the rebound adjuster, which adjusts the rate at which the fork re-extends / rebounds after being compressed, at the bottom of the fork leg.
+As a general rule the forks have the ‘compression adjuster’ – which adjusts the ‘stiffness’ or rate at which the fork compresses, accepting the changes in terrain and their abilty to react and absorb these changes – at the top of the fork leg.
+The ‘rebound adjuster’ – which adjusts the rate at which the fork re-extends / rebounds after being compressed – at the bottom of the fork leg.
 To increases stiffness (comp) or slow the rebound rate the screws must be turned clockwise, to soften or decrease the stiffness (comp) and to accelerate the rebound speed the screws must be turned anti-clockwise.

 The shock absorber has its compression adjusters, which adjust the ‘stiffness’ or rate at which the shock compresses, at the top and the rebound adjuster, which adjust the speed at which the shock re-extends / rebounds, at the bottom in the form a knurled black plastic wheel or ‘screw’ – that will require the use of a flat-blade screwdriver to rotate it, on the lower shaft of the shock.
 To increase the stiffness (comp) or slow the rebound rate the screws must be turned clockwise, to soften or decrease the stiffness (comp) and to accelerate the rebound speed the screws must be turned anti-clockwise.
 Note: the Ohlins shock absorber and TM Racing shock absorber also have a ‘High-Speed’ adjuster encircling the compression adjuster in the shape of a 17mm/14mm hex, this will come preset from the TM Racing factory and should only be adjusted by persons with knowledge and experience of adjusting suspension components.